What is Value Chain Analysis?

 Lean Management & Six Sigma

-Operational efficiency theories like Lean Management and Six Sigma help companies reduce waste and improve quality across the value chain, strengthening performance.
+Operational efficiency theories such as Lean Management and Six Sigma help companies reduce waste and improve quality across the value chain, thereby strengthening performance.

 Example: How a Business Applies Value Chain Analysis